hashicorp/vault/website/source/docs/secrets/ssh/signed-ssh-certificates.html.md

 The following steps are performed in advance by a Vault administrator, security team, or configuration management tooling.

-1. Mount the backend.
-Like all secret backends in Vault, the SSH secret backend must be mounted before use.
+1. Mount the secrets engine.
+Like all secrets engines in Vault, the SSH secrets engine must be mounted before use.

     ```text